oat-sa/taohub-articles/forge/TAO-2-5.md

 The advantages were the following :<br/>

-- Continuous consistency between the architecture and the source code<br/>
+- Continuous consistency between the architecture and the source code\
 - High quality models as they start from an abstract design.

 The drawbacks were the following :<br/>

-- PHP5 generation in OS were restricted to argouml tool<br/>
+- PHP5 generation in OS were restricted to argouml tool\
-- Access to external contributions may be limited<br/>
+- Access to external contributions may be limited\
 - the software engineering is not “common”

 So, here is the suggestion on the table :<br/>